-China appears likely to speed up promotion of the International Monetary Fund's special drawing right under a plan to prepare a platform this summer for SDR borrowing by Chinese and foreign entities on China’s onshore capital market.
+China appears likely to speed up promotion of the International Monetary Fund’s special drawing right under a plan to establish a platform this summer for SDR borrowing by Chinese and foreign entities on China’s onshore capital market.

 The initiative will help fulfil several strategic Beijing monetary and economic objectives.
 These include boosting international acceptance of the renminbi, which enters the IMF’s composite currency unit in October with a weighting of around 10.9%, joining the dollar (41.7%), euro (30.9%), yen (8.3%) and sterling (8.1%) as officially recognised reserve currencies.

 Beijing’s SDR capital market initiative will allow domestic Chinese investors to subscribe to domestic bond issues with a significant foreign currency component, a means of helping dampen capital outflows that have gained prominence in the last 18 months as a result of progressive capital liberalisation.

 The SDR borrowing platform seems likely to be set up as early as July, earlier than expected, in advance of the Chinese currency’s formal SDR adherence.
 This will necessitate creating a synthetic SDR that can be related, through forward pricing, to the ‘new’ SDR being created in October.
 This step could lead the IMF to update its procedures for fixing the SDR, which at present is set daily, but in future may need to be established on a 24 hours a day basis.

 China is open to extending further the number of currencies in the SDR basket.
 It would favour, for example, the rupee joining in coming years in line with India’s desire to internationalise its currency – but China stresses this should take place only if driven by capital market requirements.